 Ending location

-So we’ve established that tracking miles is important.
+Update your log after every trip for the most accurate records.
+Now that we’ve established that tracking miles is important.
 But exactly how do you do it?
 There are three main methods for tracking your mileage.

 The pen-and-paper method is the old-school physical logbook.
 You can purchase one online or at an office supply store or create a template and print it off yourself.